snehaajoshii/snehaajoshii.github.io/involvement.md

   Conducted a study analyzing 200+ data breaches using Tableau and presented findings to 150 attendees at the Marymount Annual Research Conference; also selected to present at the Virginia Collegiate Honors Research Conference.

 - **Generative AI Researcher**
-  Compared code-generation performance of ChatGPT vs. Kodezi across 30 Python functions and presented findings at the Virginia Honors Conference.
+  Compared code-generation performance of ChatGPT vs. Kodezi across 30 Python functions and presented findings at the Virginia collegiate honors conference.

 ## Hackathons and CTFs